rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

 ### Types File
 - A function in the POM file might need an object to store data in a page, or if several tests use data structured in a similar way a type object should be created.
-- All types are written in this file [systemTestsTypes.ts](../../../frontend/SystemTests/Types/systemTestsTypes.ts)
+- All types are written in this file [systemTestsTypes.ts](../../../../frontend/SystemTests/Types/systemTestsTypes.ts)
 - It should be named after what it represents.
 The properties in these objects should all be nullable to keep the tests flexible, and able to test absence of non-nullable properties.
 This is done through adding '?' at the end of the property name.

 Example:
-	The test for creating a workout uses the following two types:
+	The test for creating a workout uses, among others, the following two types:

 ```ts
 export type Activity = {